rgutie136/AP-CS-Explore-Project/README.txt

-# README for Remix: Ap explore Project #
+# README for AP Explore Project #

-This is the README file for the Remix: Ap explore Project app.
+This is the README file for the AP Explore Project app.
 It's a great place to write down some notes about how your app works.
 For starters, here is some information about the other files in this folder.